 Media Freedom in the Western Balkans

 The policy paper summarizes recommendations developed over the course of the workshop titled “Media Freedom in the Western Balkans”.
-The focus lays on political and legal policies that could improve the freedom of speech and press in the region.

 - Program Officer